Compute

 If you want different namespaces or workloads to use different subnet CIDR blocks or security groups, you can create a policy to associate subnets or security groups with namespaces or workloads.
 For details, see Binding a Subnet and Security Group to a Namespace or Workload Using a Container Network Configuration.

-• Associating a pod with a security group: You can configure security group rules for pods in the same namespace or workload to customize access policies.
+• Associate Security Group: You can configure security group rules for pods in the same namespace or for running the same workload to customize access policies.

 This configuration is supported only by CCE Turbo clusters.
 Pod subnets can be deleted from clusters of v1.23.17-r0, v1.25.12-r0, v1.27.9-r0, v1.28.7-r0, v1.29.3-r0, or later versions.